 Anyone can make a nomination for the Award, which recognises innovation, research, and the promotion of the software testing profession.

 The award panel consists of:

 Here are the members of the current panel.

-Internationally recognized testing expert, Erik van Veenendaal, has been announced as the winner of the prestigious ISTQB® International Software Testing Excellence Award for 2015.
-The main reason of him winning this award is his enormous commitment to software quality and the testing profession over the past 30 years.
+Robert Binder is the winner of the ISTQB® International Software Testing Excellence Award 2016.
+The Award Committee selected Mr. Binder in recognition of his commitment to software quality and the testing profession over the past 24 years